 Just as Abraham and Sarah bore a son in their elderly years, and Samson, the hero was born also of elderly parents, the Baptist was born of an angelic miracle.
-His elderly mother Elizabeth was a descendant of the high priest, Aaron, and was too old to have the child she had always prayed for.
-Her husband, Zacharias was the High Priest of the Jerusalem Temple, of the eighth class, that of Abia.
+His elderly mother Elizabeth, a descendant of the high priest, Aaron, was too old to have the child she had always prayed for.
+Her husband, Zachariah was the High Priest of the Jerusalem Temple, of the eighth class, that of Abia.

-When Elizabeth declared she was pregnant, she was visited by Mary, her cousin who was carrying her son, Jesus.
-John lept in her womb.
-John grew to be unlike Zacharias and the priestly role he held in the Jerusalem Temple.
+When Elizabeth was pregnant, she was visited by Mary, her cousin, also pregnant with Jesus.
+John lept in the womb of Elizabeth.
+John grew to be unlike Zachariah, and the priestly role his father held in the Jerusalem Temple.
 John went into the desert to pray and he prophesied, and chastised, and baptised people in the Jordan river in the name of forgiveness.
 His prophetic ministry was as of the Old Testament prophets, Elijah, Amos, Hosea, Jeremiah, and Isaiah, to call out evil and wrongdoing through repentance and to prepare the way of the Messiah.
 “O, generation of vipers, flee from the wrath to come.
 Every tree which brings no good fruit will be hewn down and cast into the fire.”
-His baptising in water was his own individualised person rite of transformation and redemption.
+His baptising in water was thought to be his own individualised person rite of transformation and redemption.

-Like Jesus, John was also in prophecy.
-He was described as one crying in the wilderness, to make way for the lord, make straight his path because he will gather the wheat and burn the chaff in the fire.
-He lived simply, ate locusts and honey, wore a robe of camel hair, and like Elijah, he wore a leather girdle round his loins.
-The times were desperate as the land of the Jews was oppressed by the Romans, and the Jewish religious leaders were obsessed extremists without true caring spirituality.
+Both Jesus and John were foretold in prophecy; they could have been a family of royal, religious leaders.
+The Baptist was described as one crying in the wilderness, to make way for the lord, make straight the path of the one who will gather the wheat and burn the chaff in the fire.
+The Baptist lived simply, ate locusts and honey, wore a robe of camel hair, and like Elijah, he wore a leather girdle round his loins.
+The times when he lived were desperate as the land of the Jews was oppressed by the Romans, and the Jewish religious leaders were obsessed extremists without a true caring spirituality.
 John was the herald of the ministry of Jesus.
-He baptised with water but spoke of one who would come after him who would baptise with the Holy Spirit and with fire.
+He spoke of the one who would come after him who would baptise with the Holy Spirit and with fire.
 Malachi foretold that the Messiah would have a forerunner.
 John baptised Jesus in the Jordan, setting up the rite of Christian baptism.
 When John saw Jesus approach, he cried out “Behold, the lamb of God who takes away the sins of the world”.
 This baptism in the Jordan by John began Jesus’s three year ministry.

-John was the first son of a High Priest, a position handed down from father to son, but he became a preacher who baptised in the name of remission of sins, laying his hands upon the forehead of the baptised.
-His message was the forgiveness, and charitable works.
+John was the first son of Zachariah, the High Priest, a position handed down from father to son, but John became a preacher who baptised for the remission of sins, laying his hands upon the forehead of the baptised.
+His message was forgiveness, and charitable works.
 “Do violence against no man.
 He that has two coats should gave one to the poor.
 Give food likewise.”
 Herod Antipas, a puppet king appointed by the Romans, sat upon the Judean throne.
 John accused him of adultery, having married his brother’s wife, Herodias, and this brought about his ten month imprisonment in the fortress of Marcherus and his death by beheading.
-Before John was killed, he sent two messengers to ask Jesus if he was the awaited one, and Jesus sent his reply via a messenger, “Tell John what you see and hear, the blind see, the deaf hear, the lame walk, leprosy is cured”.
+Before John was killed, he sent messengers to ask Jesus if he was the awaited one, and Jesus sent his reply, “Tell John what you see and hear, the blind see, the deaf hear, the lame walk, leprosy is cured”.
 Jesus spoke of justice, generosity, truth and mercy, and in so doing, he showed, as the son of god, a kinder and more loving father god.

 It is said by tradition, that John’s disciples took his remains to the land of the Samaritans, and buried them at Sebaste, now a mosque.
 Jesus said “There is not a greater prophet than John”.
-His feast day is 29th August.
 The Baptist was the first martyr.
 The Hospital of St John of Jerusalem was built on the said site of the birth of the Baptist and named after him.
 Sebastia has a crusader cathedral said to be on the site of the Baptist’s grave.

-John may have been an Essene, and they might have used the sacred rite of baptism, water itself being a sacrament.
+John may have been an Essene, and they might have used the sacred rite of baptism; water itself being a sacrament.
 Current followers of John the Baptist are known as Ebionites.
-Man deans still exist as a community calling themselves “Christians according to St John” and their holy book is “Rechter Ginza which describes Yahya-Yohanne.
-He said when he baptised Jesus “Behold the lamb of God who takes away the sins of the world”.
-This was revolutionary because killing and burning animals awas the daily task of the high priest and John is sometimes said to be the last High Priest.
+Mandeans still exist as a community calling themselves “Christians according to St John” and their holy book is “Rechter Ginza which describes Yahya-Yohanne.
+John said, when he baptised Jesus “Behold the lamb of God who takes away the sins of the world”.
+This was revolutionary because killing and burning animals the daily task of the high priest.
+Everyone could be baptised, not exclusively males that were circumcised.

 Wendy Stokes https://wendystokes.co.uk Published June issue 2021 Catholic Directory.